Freskoko/CycleTrafficWeather/INF161report.md

 ![solskinn vs traffik](figs/SolskinstidVSTotal_trafikk_PRE_CHANGES.png)

 Looking at the figure above , it is clear that the data contains outliers, and the data seems to pool weirdly around certain values.
 This needs to be adjusted for.

 **Post-processing**

 ![solskinn vs traffik](figs/SolskinstidVSTotal_trafikk_POST_CHANGES.png)

-Looking at the *Solskinn vs Total_trafikk* graph above, it may be hard to spot a correlation between the two.
-It seems that solskinnstid does not effect the amount of cyclists.
+Looking at the *Solskinn vs Total Trafikk* graph above, it may be hard to spot a correlation between the two.
+It seems that solskinn does not effect the amount of cyclists.

-However, with a pearson corr value of *0.2623*, this indicates atleast a casual correlation.
+However, with a pearson corr value of *0.2623* This indicates at least a causal correlation.
 This data will still be useful.
-The spearmann correlation value of *0.3616*  is ok, but the spearmann corr may not be as good of an indicator as the pearson corr since this data is not monotonic.
+The spearman correlation value of *0.3616*  is ok, but the spearman corr may not be as good of an indicator as the pearson corr since this data is not monotonic.

 -------------